datatweets/airflow-pyspark-k8s/tutorials/02_Exploring_Airflow_UI.md

 ### How to Trigger:

 1. Click the Play button (▶️) in the DAG view
-2. See "Trigger DAG" popup
-3. Confirm to execute immediately
-4. Observe the new run appearing
+2. Observe the new run appearing